frankengreene/kissimmeegeek/README.md

 - help feature (geek help)
 - insult feature
 - can answer yes and no questions
+- has some tunes to choose from
+- interactions with toddbot

 future updates:
 - easter eggs